rayhanur-rahman/resumewebsitebuilder/milestone4/Deploy.md

     * > Sorry!
 The Url is wrong...

-Once we are done taking gathering info about the LinkedIn profile, the bot ask for the DBLP data from user.
+Once we are done gathering info about the LinkedIn profile, the bot ask for the DBLP data from user.
 * > Please tell me if you have a DBLP account?[yes/no]

     * If the user replies **no** the bot will move forward to the next step.
 If the user replies **yes**, then the bot will prompt for a valid DBLP profile link.